Business Plan Template, Free Download 2026

 When Do You Need a Business Plan?

-You are applying for a Small Business Administration (SBA) loan and the lender requires a formal business plan with financial projections, market analysis, and a clear description of how the loan funds will be used.
+You are applying for a Small Business Administration (SBA) loan and the lender requires a formal SBA business plan template form with financial projections, market analysis, and a clear description of how the loan funds will be used.

-You are pitching to angel investors or venture capital firms who expect a comprehensive business plan demonstrating market opportunity, competitive advantage, revenue model, and a realistic path to profitability.
+You are pitching to angel investors or venture capital firms who expect a detailed small business plan template demonstrating market opportunity, competitive advantage, revenue model, and a realistic path to profitability.

-You are launching a new business and need to organize your ideas into a structured plan that covers your target market, pricing strategy, marketing approach, operational requirements, and startup costs.
+You are launching a new business and need a startup business plan template to organize your ideas into a structured plan that covers your target market, pricing strategy, marketing approach, operational requirements, and startup costs.

-Your existing business is expanding into a new market, launching a new product line, or pursuing a major growth initiative that requires formal planning and internal approval from partners or the board.
+Your existing business is expanding into a new market, launching a new product line, or pursuing a major growth initiative that requires formal planning and internal approval from partners or the board meeting minutes template.

 You are writing a business plan as part of an MBA program, business competition, or accelerator application where a structured format with specific sections is required.